Revista Nebrija de Lingüística Aplicada a la Enseñanza de las Lenguas. Vol. 20. Núm. 40 (2026).

 extracted as an index of emotional vocabulary density.
 Following common practices in previous studies,

-words with valence scores 6 and 4 were classified as emotional, and its proportion relative to the
+words with valence scores ≥ 6 and ≤ 4 were classified as emotional, and their proportion relative to the

 total number of words matched with the normative database was calculated for each text.